Loading...

 How to consume indian chai - chai - tea, milk, ginger, 1 cup cooked without glucose spikes

-Add a pinch of cinnamon to your chai.
-Cinnamon has properties that can help in managing blood sugar levels.
+Sprinkle a bit of cinnamon into your chai.
+Cinnamon has properties that can help in stabilizing blood sugar levels.

 healthspan-mbl